clojure-expectations/simple-expectations/README.md

 # simple-expectations

-using an expectations.CustomPred gives you better failure reports when things go poorly.
+using simple-check with expectations is simple, but the standard failure message leaves a bit to be desired in my opinon.
+However, you can use an expectations.CustomPred and get much better failure reports when things go poorly.

 ## The example src